Sanindu/PL-Performance-Report-Generation/README.md

 # How to Run

-This guide will walk you through setting up and running the **PL Performance Report Generation** project.
+This guide will walk you through setting up and running the project.

 ## Prerequisites